 “Bettina had an inner spark that energized everyone around her,” says Professor Elisa Massimino, Executive Director of the Human Rights Institute.
 “She was brimming with creative ideas for how to make human rights real in people’s lives.
 Her example continues to inspire our community.”

-Each year, the Human Rights Institute selects one graduating J.D. student who has demonstrated outstanding commitment to human rights work to receive this award.
+Based on nominations from faculty, staff, and fellow students, the Human Rights Institute will select one graduating J.D. or LL.M. student who has demonstrated outstanding commitment to human rights work to receive this award.
+A call for nominations goes out to the campus community every spring.
 The award winner receives $2,000 through a gift fund established by the Pruckmayr family.

-2025 Award Winner — Danielle McClain
+2026 Award Winner — Siona Sharma

 Past Award Winners